dragonwocky/nadder/README.md

 alt="the nadder logo: a coiled, bright red snake sticking its tongue out">

 **nadder** is an experimental web framework, built to find a middle ground between speed, reliability, simplicity, capability and extensibility.
-It is designed for just-in-time rendering, with support for a variety of formats and processors.
+It's designed for just-in-time rendering, with support for a variety of formats and processors.